codemaster0528/Inspecturo-FrontEnd/README.md

-# Inspecturo-FrontEnd
+# Inspecturo-client
-This is React Simple Dashboard
+This is client side